 Permanent disability benefits are benefits paid if you have an ongoing medical condition that is never going to improve and that impairs you in some way from earning the money you made before the condition or injury occurred.
 Once you have reached maximum medical improvement and are not getting any better, you can be considered permanently disabled if you are still not in optimal health and ready to resume your prior work.

 If you are injured at work and your medical problem or disability has caused an impairment preventing you from returning to your old job, you may be entitled to receive vocational counseling and training to help to retrain you for a new possession.
 Your insurance company can be required to pay for vocational testing; job counseling; assistance with job placement; workplace modifications; and job training.
-You ay also seek help from the Office of Educational and Vocational Rehabilitation (OEVR).Are workers’ compensation benefits taxable?
+You may also seek help from the Office of Educational and Vocational Rehabilitation (OEVR).Are Workers’ Compensation Benefits Taxable?

 Workers’ compensation was created to protect every worker.
-If you are not getting the benefits you deserve and that you are entitled to under Massachusetts’ law, you need to consult with an experienced Boston workers’ compensation lawyer. .
-Contact The Law Offices of Jeffrey S. Glassman today to schedule a free consultation to learn how we can help.
+If you are not getting the benefits you deserve and that you are entitled to under Massachusetts’ law, you need to contact an experienced legal team at Jeffrey Glassman Injury Lawyers today.
+Schedule a free consultation to learn how we can help.